hgiasac/hasura-migration-guide-v3/README.md

 NDC specification is well written in the docs. for a quick glance, you should understand the following keywords:

-- Query: serves APIs for GraphQL query.
-There are 2 query types:
 - Collection: represent a table or view in Hasura v2.
 The generated schema of collection enables filtering, sorting and pagination and aggregation for the model.
 - Function: define custom read-only APIs such as native query and action handler for GraphQL query.
-- Command: serves APIs for GraphQL mutation.
-There is a command type:
 - Procedure: define custom writable APIs such as insert, update, delete and action handler for GraphQL mutation.

 However, those SDKs seem low-level and hard to use for most developers.
 Therefore the Hasura team has maintained some high-level frameworks for business logic development (Action):